What is labiaplasty?

 How long does it take to recover after labiaplasty?

-We generally recommend you take about a week off work, so you can rest and give the surgical sites time to start healing.
-You’ll receive detailed instructions about incision care and ways to ease any swelling or discomfort during this time.
+We suggest taking a week off work to allow for proper healing of the surgical sites.
+You’ll receive instructions about incision care and ways to ease any swelling or discomfort during this time.
 We usually ask that you refrain from tampon use and sexual intercourse for about 4-6 weeks after surgery.